IT21314742/Pig/README.md

  1. **Clone** the repository to access the necessary files.
  2. **Run** the _Python_ script to start the game.
  3. Follow the on-screen instructions to add players and begin the dice-rolling fun
+ 4. Each player takes turns rolling the dice, with scores displayed after each roll.